More About Bettin Yer Smart

 During his show career, this versatile stallion was a handy ranch horse, used to dragging calves at brandings and long days of wet saddle blankets.
 He was promised a home on the range of northwestern South Dakota/southern Montana.
 He became a range stallion in 2015, and was humanely euthanized at the ranch Aug.
 30, 2021, due to a severe stifle injury.

 The Long Pines broodmares are cow, cutting and speed bred, and Bettin Yer Smart’s 2016 foal crop is proved he crossed well on them all.
 Instead of standing him to outside mares immediately, Long Pines asked Bettin Yer Smart to prove himself as a sire.

 “He stamps his offspring with strong, correct conformations, good looks, great minds and athleticism,” says Deb.

 Tina and Terri Nistler, successful reining competitors in Montana, have one of Bettin Yer Smart’s first foals, BetMyBrakes R Smokin, a 2016 red roan stallion that looks almost like a twin to his sire.
 Terri says he is “insanely athletic, kind, good natured, and really wants to work.”
 She adds, “He’s very trainable with a good work ethic and already has a strong stop.
 We’d sure bring another mare to Bettin Yer Smart.”

 The work ethic and good disposition of Jayhawk tends to come up frequently.
-“He hadn’t been ridden for probably 16 months, and in June Sterling (Deb’s son) threw a saddle on him and worked bulls with him,” Deb says.
+“He hadn’t been ridden for probably 16 months, and Sterling (Deb’s son) threw a saddle on him and worked bulls with him,” Deb says.

-“Jayhawk has so many qualities that we want in all our Long Pines horses.
+“Jayhawk had so many qualities that we want in all our Long Pines horses.
 We hope he helps us increase the popularity of reined cow horse, and that his offspring give many others the chance to have a part of him,” concludes Deb.